 All open MRIs are performed according to strict clinical protocols.
 Our mission is to combine a calm and comfortable scanning experience with exceptionally accurate MRI diagnostics and expert interpretation of results from experienced and qualified radiologists.

-Waiting times for an appointment are minimal, and patients receive a written medical report within 48 hours of their open MRI.
+Waiting times for an appointment are minimal, and patients receive images from their open MRI scans on the day.

 Open MRI scans are also a more comfortable solution for larger/ heavier patients who might have difficulty fitting comfortably into a conventional tunnel scanner, as they can accommodate weights of up to 35 stone(226kg).